jupyterhub/jupyterhub/docs/source/howto/upgrading-v6.md

 }
 ```

-For backward-compatibility, the full body will still be passed as `user_options`, as long as neither the `user_options` nor `display_name` key is defined.
+For backward-compatibility, the full body will still be parsed as `user_options`, as long as neither the `user_options` nor `display_name` key is defined.

 ## statsd metrics removed